- Bathtub or Shower

 Food and Drink

 The breakfast type is Buffet.
 Guests are welcome to enjoy their meals at the restaurant.
 A snack bar is also available throughout the day.

-Payment facilities include Diners Club, Visa Card, American Express and Euro/Master Card.
+The following payments are accepted: Diners Club, American Express, Visa Card and Euro/Master Card.
 Additional fees may apply for certain facilities, amenities or activities.

-To make booking a holiday at Molina Lario in Malaga easier for you, we provide a range of different payment options.
-To find out if you can book Molina Lario with a low deposit holiday option, please click the "Price and Availability" button above.
+To make booking a holiday at Tryp Malaga Alameda in Malaga easier for you, we provide a range of different payment options.
+To find out if you can book Tryp Malaga Alameda with a low deposit holiday option, please click the "Price and Availability" button above.

 The lively city of Malaga, on the coast about 80 miles (129km) southeast of Seville, is the gateway to Spain's popular Costa del Sol holiday resort region.
 The city was also the birthplace of Pablo Picasso, and features several galleries displaying his work.
 Most notable is the 16th-century Museum of Fine Arts, alongside the Cathedral.
 Picasso's birthplace in Plaza Merced is open to the public and showcases his life and works.

 Like most Andalusian cities, the holiday retreat of Malaga has Moorish roots and its illustrious past has left an imprint on the historic centre, particularly around the fortress of La Alcazaba, dating from 1065, which is now an archaeological museum.
 The Moorish castle nearby is used as a state hotel.
 The city's famous botanical garden, sited on the Calle Alameda, dates from the days when the Malaga area was a popular winter holiday resort for the rich and famous, and is also worth a visit.